AdobeDocs/campaign-web.en/help/v8/administration/custom-fields.md

 These custom fields are displayed in various screens, for example the details of a profile or a test profile.

 In the web user interface, you cannot create custom fields, but you can modify the way they display.
+Modifications apply to all users.

+>[!NOTE]
+>
+>You need to have administrator rights to modify custom fields.

 Custom fields are available in the following schemas:

 * Recipients (nms)
 * Campaigns (nms)
 * Deliveries (nms)
-* Seed adresses (nms)
+* Seed addresses (nms)

 To configure custom fields, follow these steps: